Give the florists a miss and bring your loved one something more useful instead the next time you visit them in hospital.

 Doing work that is emotionally and physically draining, and for far less money than they deserve.

 Add in the shift patterns and the disrupted sleep that comes with them, and you begin to appreciate just what they have to go through.

-Making sure their patients feel comfortable and reassured as they try to get better.
+Yet they still have that cheery nature about them, making sure their patients feel comfortable and reassured as they try to get better.